 A person with 2 to 5 years of experience typically earns around 32% more than a person with less than 2 years of experience.
 A person with 5 to 10 years of experience would earn 36% more than those with 2 to 5 years of experience.
 A jump to 10 to 15 years of experience provides them with a further 21% increment.
 Lastly, those with more than 20 years of experience earn, on average, 9% more than those with 15 to 20 years of experience.

-Average Salary in Vietnam by different job titles:
+What is the Average Salary in Vietnam by different job titles?

 |Job Title||Average Salary|